Arabella Buckley: Writing

 Arabella Buckley's writing was predominantly aimed at children and young people, but was popular and greatly respected by all ages.
 She communicated science through enchantment and metaphorical language that was attractive to younger readers.
 Like many writers in her time, she was trying to distance science from the mechanistic and materialistic philosophies it was sometimes connected to, and promoted it in moralistic terms: learning is presented as a means to become not only knowledgeable, but morally good.
-This places it in the tradition of books such as Charles Kingsley's Glaucus or the Wonders of the Shore (1855) which ignited the Victorian craze for the popular pursuit of the natural world, seen in a framework of what has been called 'muscular christianity'.
+This places it in the tradition of books such as Charles Kingsley's Glaucus or the Wonders of the Shore (1855) which ignited the Victorian craze for the popular pursuit of the natural world, seen in a framework of what has been called Muscular Christianity.
+Buckley was known for her theistic perspective on morality in nature.
+In her 1883 work, Winners in Life's Race, she argued that morality was "not a special gift to human beings, as Christians might like to believe, but a gradual development through the animal world."

 However, Buckley veered away from this hyper-masculinised narrative of nature and science.
-She tended to avoid technical language, such as the mechanisms of natural selection, and instead use narrative and metaphor to reach a wide audience.
-This made her work accessible and 'barrier crossing'.
+She tended to avoid technical language, such as the mechanisms of natural selection, and instead use narrative and metaphor to reach a more inclusive, wider audience, than ever before witnessed in the field.
+This made her work "barrier-crossing", as it became accessible to children, professionals in sciences and spiritualists alike.